JuliaBaucher/AgenticScreeningMetricsDemo/README.md

 ### Step 4C — Normalize & Dedupe

-The **Normalize and De-Duplicate** step ensures that repeated submissions of the same application (even with minor formatting differences) can be consistently identified.
+It ensures that repeated submissions of the same application (even with minor formatting differences) can be consistently identified.

 #### Normalization (Deterministic Text Canonicalization)